chiselstrike/chiselstrike/docusaurus/docs/welcome.md

 ---
 # Welcome to ChiselStrike!

 We're so happy you're here!

-And since you're here, you have certainly heard of ChiselStrike, but may still be wondering what ChiselStrike is.

-In a few short words, ChiselStrike allows you - yes, you - to have your entire persistence layer (database, APIs, authentication) created for you from your Typescript definitions.
-You bring your Typescript knowledge and we'll get the rest done.
-Your very own backend, *chiseled* just for you, that evolves with your needs.
+Chiselstrike is a new platform for developing and hosting data services.

+If you want to get a new frontend working with real data in production, ChiselStrike is going to be the fastest way.

+All apps need to work with data, but building services around them often involves crafting tedious boilerplate code, pondering schema design, query optimization, laying out repetitive tedious server side business logic, and more.
+All of this gets in the way of building a compelling user-focused application and getting it out the door.

+With ChiselStrike, we enable you to remove complexity of "full stack" development, by creating your entire persistent layer (database, APIs, authentication) from simple TypeScript models and doing lots of heavy lifting for you.
+As a developer, you're off flying quickly, with half the code or less, and can devote most of your time to building compelling presentation layers.

+[//]: # FIXME: Some kind of visuals would be nice here

+When hosting your apps on the ChiselStrike platform, we'll handle all scaling, upgrade, and data layer work.
+This ends any "devops", cloud architectures, scaling, monitoring, automation, or security concerns.

+Some examples:

-* Need a simple CRUD application that just allows you to POST to and GET from an endpoint?
-Boom, we've got you covered.
+* Do you need a simple CRUD application that just allows you to POST to and GET from multiple endpoints?
+We've got you covered!
-* Want to run some complex business logic in the API layer, federate and connect to other microservices?
+* Want to run some complex business logic in the API layer?
+No problem, it's fully customizable!
+* Want to connect to other microservices?
 A bit more Typescript and... done!
-* Access policies and user authentication are your thing?
-No problem!

-All of that is avaialable as a service and created straight from your Github code.
+* Need to protect confidential data and ensure consistent security?
+Our policy language will make this incredibly simple.

+When you're ready to move into production, the Chiselstrike hosted service deploys your applications directly from your GitHub repositories.
 Interested?
-The service itself is in private beta.
+The service itself is currently in a private beta.
 You can join by contacting us at https://forms.gle/cwMghfrXz1ZPiWKK6

-However, for development purposes, you can install ChiselStrike locally and try it on your laptop.
+For development, you can install ChiselStrike locally, allowing for easy local development and testing, and is a great way to try out all of the features, and it works 100% offline!
+When  you're done, host the backend on our platform, and use your favorite platform to deliver the frontend.

-It works totally offline, and you can integrate it with Gatsby, Next.js, or your favorite framework.
+ChiselStrike integrates easily with Gatsby, Next.js, or any of your favorite frameworks.
-Your entire test application, from the UI to the backend, totally offline??? how cool is that!! 🤩

-And that, my friend, you can do right now!
+[//]: # FIXME: Hyperlink to next chapter instead, "see also" links throughout

 Throughout the next chapters, we'll show you how.